 - the high cost of selling.

-Another benefit of property investment is the predictability of rents.
+Another benefit of an income property investment is the easy predictability of rents.

-Rents track income; prices of stocks and real estate react to interest rate changes.
-Rents for all types of property are tied to incomes, be they personal income or business income.
-Everyone and every business needs to be sheltered, and it is their income that allows them to pay rent for that space.
+Rental income receipts change with the local population’s income and density trends, whereas prices of stocks and real estate react to interest rate changes, reflected in capitalization rates.
+Rents for all types of income property are tied to individual incomes, whether personal or business.
+Every person and every business needs to be sheltered by real estate improvements.
+Critically, it is their income that allows them to pay rent to occupy those improvements.

-Therefore, real estate investors are best served by making a commitment of several years.
-Property (located where population density and incomes don’t decline) increases in value as incomes (individual and rental) move upward with consumer inflation.
-Further, if the population rises and the increase in incomes is greater than the rate of inflation, property prices move beyond the rate of inflation, called property appreciation.
+Accordingly, real estate investors are best served by committing to several years of ownership — a decade or two.
+As incomes (individual and rental) move upward in tandem with consumer inflation, property values increase in locations where population density and incomes are rising.
+Further, when the population grows and wages increase faster than the rate of inflation, property prices build wealth by moving beyond the rate of inflation, called property appreciation.

-While rental income provides an annual rate of return on invested wealth, the wealth in the property is itself recovered on resale – including price inflation and appreciation in value.
-The same cannot be said of stocks, whose value is fleeting and intangible.
+Thus, while rental income provides an annual rate of return on a property’s worth, the wealth in the property is itself recovered on resale – including price inflation and appreciation in the property’s value.